 Two bank robberies under investigation by Springfield, Clark County law enforcement

+May 12—Two Clark County bank robberies at separate locations and suspects this week remain under investigation by police.

 A suspect is in custody for a bank robbery that occurred Wednesday morning in Moorefield Twp.
-No arrests have been made in connection to another bank robbery that happened in Springfield Tuesday evening.
+No arrests have been made in connection to another bank robbery that happened at Wright-Patt Credit Union in Springfield Tuesday evening.

 Clark County Sheriff's Office deputies were called to the Park National Bank at 1600 Moorefield Road about 11:40 a.m.
 Wednesday on a report of a robbery, according to a sheriff's office report.